BlairCurrey/typescript-go-goja/README.md

 Main idea is:

-- make js bundle using webpackage which includes some 3rd part dependency.
+- make js bundle using webpack which includes some 3rd party dependency.
 - load the bundle in Go using goja and call the js fn.

 # Workflow